The Month of Giving and News from Public Safety

 Episode Cover

-In the August.
-2024 episode of First Friday with Georgetown County, we talk about: Boat safety on our area rivers Mosquito control efforts What...
+In the September 2024 episode of First Friday with Georgetown County, we talk about: An EPA grant that will help the county assess brownfields...

 Listen